xndrmcw/welcome/content/post/tensorflow_fashion_mnist/index.md

 ---
 ## Okay, here we go.

-I was messing around on GitHub, looking at the most starred repos, and I stumbled across TensorFlow.
-I've seen "tensorflow" pop up on stackoverflow, youtube, and wherever else, but I really didn't know what it was.
-I knew that it was probably something I should know, but I just didn't.
+I was on GitHub, looking at the most starred repos, and there was TensorFlow, sitting pretty at #4.
+I've heard it mentioned plenty of times (youtube, stackoverflow, etc), and ,as such, I knew that it was probably something I should have a degree of familiarity with.
 So, I decided to try to familiarize myself!

-So, where to start?
-I guess as good a place as any would be with a working definition of tensorflow.
+## But where to start?

+><p style="color:#ff9a17;">I guess a place as any would be with a working definition of what exactly TensorFlow is, and how it came to be.</p>

+## So, what is TensorFlow?

-><p style="color:#ffc801;">TensorFlow is an open-source software library for machine learning.</p>
+TensorFlow is an open-source software library for machine learning.

-Well, great, but what does that really *mean*?
-I'll try my best to break it down...
+><p style="color:#ff9a17;">Well, okay, cool, but what does that really *mean*?
+I'll try my best to break it down...</p>

-><p style="color:#ffc801;">Back in the early 2010's, Google Brain (a group of very smart people at Google) put together a system of machine learning tools.
+Back in the early 2010's, Google Brain (a group of very smart people at Google) put together a system of machine learning tools.
 It was used widely by programmers at Google in both research and commercial capacities.
-It was called...</p>
+It was called...

 ## DistBelief

-Ehhh... not as cool of a name, IMO.
-So, anyway, what does all that stuff above mean?
+><p style="color:#ff9a17;">TensorFlow is a cooler name, IMO.
+So, anyway, what does all that stuff above mean?</p>

-><p style="color:#ffc801;">Put simply: this thing was pretty good at what it did, and engineers liked to use it.</p>
+Put simply: this thing was pretty good at what it did, and engineers liked to use it.

-But, as with anything, there was room for improvement.
+><p style="color:#ff9a17;">But, as with anything, there was room for improvement.
 So.
 Google execs assigned a few academic studs to make it better!
 Jeff Dean was one of those folk, although there were certainly other computer scientists working their tushies off as well!
-Dean and the team transformed DistBelief into...
+Dean and the team transformed DistBelief into...</p>

 <figure>
   <img src="featured.png">
   <figcaption>TensorFlow!</figcaption>
 </figure>

-This new version was faster and more robust.
+><p style="color:#ff9a17;">This new version was faster and more robust.
 After a few years, Google released TensorFlow 1.0 to the public!
-You can install and import it with your favorite Python IDE, as well as C++, Java, and a [few others.](https://www.tensorflow.org/learn)
+You can install and import it with your favorite Python IDE, as well as C++, Java, and a [few others.](https://www.tensorflow.org/learn)</p>

 Once it's imported, you have access to a bunch of fancy-shmancy machine learning tools!
 You can build, deploy, and make predictions with models, all from the comfort of your laptop!
 It's pretty sweet, honestly.